artalar/reatom/docs/src/content/docs/getting-started/learning.md

 Computed atoms should be pure functions to ensure the correct order of all computations.

+> Note: If a computed atom doesn't spy any other atoms, it will update whenever any atom in the context changes.

 ### Read Atom

 To read the value of an atom, you need to use the previously created context.